WildEyeConservation/TrapTagger/README.md

 - SG_ID:                                The ID of your security group.
 - PUBLIC_SUBNET_ID:                     The ID of your public subnet
 - PRIVATE_SUBNET_ID:                    The ID of your private subnet
+- LAMBDA_SUBNET_ID:                     The ID of you lambda subnet
 - TOKEN:                                A secret token key.
 - KEY_NAME:                             The name of the private key file you use on your EC2 instances. (without the .pem)
 - QUEUE:                                The queue name for the local worker - set to default for your server instance.